geemus/learn_fog/6_compute_models.markdown

 ## Configuring Your Server

 Unfortunately, compute can be more complicated than storage.
-You can refer to `learn_fog/ec2-api.pdf` or the code to see how to do things, but for the sake of time I will give you the short version.
+You can refer to [learn_fog/ec2-api.pdf](ec2-api.pdf) or the code to see how to do things, but for ito keep things simple I will give you the short version.

 Create a key_pair, this is what will allow you to ssh into the server later.
 You can either specify a public key or leave it blank (in which case you will get a private key returned to you).

     > key_pair = connection.key_pairs.create(?)
     !

 Open port 22 in the security group to allow ssh.
-For simplicity we will just open port 22 on the default security group, but you could also create a new group and open the port there for the server.
+For simplicity we will do this on the default security group, but you could also create a new group and open the port there for the server.

     > security_group = connection.security_groups.get('default')
     !